 Hello!
-Today we will be creating address labels with your Silhouette Cutting Machine.
+Today I am creating address labels with my Silhouette Cutting Machine.
 I’ve had mine for a year now, and if you love paper crafts and don’t have one, this is the machine (read: toy) for you.
 The thing is, it not only cuts paper, you can cut vinyl, cotton canvas, chipboard, stamping material – check it out at Silhouette America.
 It’s basically a machine that connects to your computer like a printer.
 Instead of printing, it cuts the images and shapes you design or purchase from the Silhouette Online Store.
 The Silhouette Blog and YouTube Channel are great starting points and sources of inspiration.

 One of the many great features of the Silhouette is its ability to print and cut.
 Today’s project will be an example of this feature.
 You can download the Silhouette Studio basic edition for free – this is the software that works with the machine.
 I purchased the designer edition because it gives me more flexibility to create my own designs.